searchableai/KitanaQA/CONTRIBUTING.md

-How to contribute to Doggmentator?
+How to contribute to KitanaQA?
 Everyone is welcome to contribute, and we value everybody's contribution.
 Code is thus not the only way to help the community.
 Answering questions, helping others, reaching out and improving the documentations are immensely valuable to the community.

 It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on Twitter every time it has helped you, or simply star the repo to say "thank you".

 You can contribute in so many ways!

-There are 4 ways you can contribute to Doggmentator:
+There are 4 ways you can contribute to KitanaQA:

 Fixing outstanding issues with the existing code;
 Implementing new models;